 In the end, five workshops took place (four in-person, one virtual due to COVID restrictions) that together lasted more than 20 hours.
 Additionally, we held a series of virtual insight chats after the second workshop, where CISOs discussed their topics alone or in small groups with researcher 1 (R1) - the lead researcher.
 For those we prepared an interview guide (see Appendix A), but again allowed the CISOs to ask us questions and drive the conversation if they wanted.
 After workshop 1 and 4, a member of the Content Team interviewed some CISOs to collect their feedback.
-In total n = 30 CISOs participated at the workshop) and we collected notes from over 25 hours of discussions.
+In total n = 30 CISOs participated at the workshops (while not every CISO was present at every workshop) and we collected notes from over 25 hours of discussions.